AyeshaMahmud/project-inspector-gadget/README.md

 # project-inspector-gadget
-Intro project for DSSG bootcamp; predicting building violations
+Intro project for DSSG bootcamp; predicting building violations for the city of Chicago.

-Making some changes
+Making some changes to see if it works.